-According to the Order no. 181/2002 of CNCAN President for approval of regulations on the decommissioning of nuclear facilities, in order to get the decommissioning licence, the applicant shall prove in the decommissioning plan that qualified staff and adequate resources are available.
+According to the CNCAN Order No. 115/2017 for approval the Regulation on the safety requirements for decommissioning of nuclear and radiological facilities, in order to get the decommissioning licence, the applicant shall prove in the decommissioning plan that qualified staff and adequate resources are available.